aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 ## Salty Dog Exile: Recruit Ai

-Description: Recruit Ai Body guards from your XM8 & placed objects on the map.
+**Description**: Recruit Ai Body guards from your XM8 & placed objects on the map.

 How it works: Deploy a statue from your Xm8 using beef parts.
 Scroll on the spawned statue & choose "Recruit Bodyguard".
 The statue despawns & an ai will appear in your group.